 Overall the listening experience is a positive one in my opinion.
 I listen to a lot of music.
 I almost always run with music.
 However, I am not a fan of listening to music whilst cycling as I treat every other person on the road like they could kill me.
 So even though it is an excellent experience using these whilst cycling, my preference is not to use them whilst cycling.
 Mainly due to all my rides being on the open roads.
 If I had cycle paths or trails to ride, then I would probably use them more whilst cycling.

-Generally, I have stuck to using these on the turbo trainer.
-With the noise of my turbo (Elite Drivo or a Tacx Flow), tv on and a fan, the sound through the Aeropex is still crisp and clear.
+Generally, I have stuck to using these on the turbo trainer while reviewing the Shokz OpenRun headphones.
+With the noise of my turbo (Elite Drivo or a Tacx Flow), tv on and a fan, the sound through the OpenRun is still crisp and clear.
 This is with the volume set to between 50-75% and I can also hold a conversation with someone all whilst listening to music.
 If you wear ear plugs, the sound quality improves and I would say on par with regular in-ear headphones.
 Bass increases and all the harmonies are clear and crisp.

-Once you go outside and have the influence of traffic/road works/grass cutters/leaf blowers etc the dynamics are changed, I feel I had to run with the volume at a minimum of 75% to get the same sound experience as I did indoors.
+Once you go outside and have the influence of traffic/road works/grass cutters/leaf blowers etc. The sound dynamics are changed, I feel I had to run with the volume at a minimum of 75% to get the same sound experience as I did indoors.
 This doesn’t distract from the point of using bone conduction headphones from a safety view.
 I was still more than aware of my surroundings and could hear bicycle bells ringing, and other potential dangers on the roads/paths.

 The only time I couldn’t hear the music was when I was running over a very busy A-road dual carriageway/motorway bridge.
 Equally running on the paths that run parallel (less than 20 metres) to these busy kinds of roads where the traffic noise was too loud.
 With this increase in volume required (more towards the 90%+) there is a slight vibration sensation present.
 However, for me it doesn’t ruin any of the enjoyment of using these headphones.

-This is where the headphones drop in quality.
+From my review of the Shokz OpenRun headphones this is where the headphones drop in quality.
 The positive button press method of answering calls or making a call was fine with no issues when re-dialling the last number or answering a call.
 However, I found that I had to be in an almost silent environment to be able to have a conversation on my mobile phone (I-phone 10XR).
-In this environment, the headphones were good enough to converse but occasionally cut out for a few seconds.
+In this environment, the open ear headphones were good enough to converse but occasionally cut out for a few seconds.
 Meaning I had to ask the caller to repeat what they had just said.
 Now this could well be down to phone signal, but it was a frequent occurrence unfortunately.
 I also found I had to really concentrate on what the caller was saying.

 Outdoors, this wasn’t a great experience.
 It was far too difficult to hear what was being said with the hustle and bustle of the outdoors.
 On maximum volume, which I had to have it on to hear the caller, the vibration was too much.
 It made me want to end the conversation and return to the old-skool holding the handset for a call.
 Therefore, I can’t recommend using these as a hands-free calling option unfortunately.
 One final note on taking calls.
 When the call ended and I returned to listening to music, the volume seemed to be less than when it was prior to taking the call, weird.